-The Noble Law helps clients in both North Carolina and New York City navigate issues of workplace discrimination, including pregnancy discrimination and reporting illegal government funds.
+The Noble Law helps clients in both North Carolina and South Carolina navigate issues of workplace discrimination, including pregnancy discrimination and reporting illegal government funds.
 You have the right to be treated fairly at work, and not fear retailiation from whistleblowing.
 If you have been discriminated against because you reported illegal activities from your employer, our employment law firm can help.
-Contact The Noble Law in North Carolina or New York City to schedule a consultation with an employment law attorney.
+Contact The Noble Law in North Carolina or South Carolina to schedule a consultation with an employment law attorney.

 North Carolina encourages whistleblowers to report false claims for government funds as a way to curb corruption and waste.
 Under both the federal False Claims Act and state laws, an employee who takes action to prevent or report to the authorities a potential fraud on the government is protected from retaliation and may even be rewarded with a percentage of the amount recovered.